andersmurphy/andersmurphy-blog/resources/posts/2019-05-25-clojure-sorting-a-sequence-based-on-another-sequence.md

                      ids))})))
 ```

 We add `consistent-ids?` to our spec with `s/and` to ensure that our items and manifest share the same set of ids.
-This isn't strictly necessary as our `large-shuffled-vec-of-ids` function should ensure this, but it's always good to capture our intent in a spec as they also serve as valuable documentation.
+This isn't strictly necessary as our `large-shuffled-vec-of-ids` function should guarantee this, but it's always good to capture our intent in a spec as they also serve as valuable documentation.

 ```clojure
 (defn consistent-ids? [{:keys [manifest items]}]